NEWS 201108 about Raspberry Pi Debian 10 Pixel – 32bit – an Exton Build

-My second Debian Pixel Build from is from 170428 .
-My third build is from 180316.
-Study all included packages – latest by 180928.
+My previous Debian Pixel Build from is from 191102 .
+Study all included packages in Build 201108 – latest by 201108.
 I’ve added NetworkManager and also Wicd, which makes it easier to configure wireless connections.
 Choose the one which works for you.

 I’ve discovered a YouTube video about my Debian Pixel Build 170425.
 The video is called Debian Pixel..Exton forks it for you..